FButros/Terraform-Azure-Templates/README.md

 A collection of Terraform snippets designed for deploying resources on Azure.
 These snippets are a great starting point for building infrastructure in the cloud using Terraform, an open-source infrastructure as code tool.

 ## Prerequisites
+Before using these Terraform snippets, ensure you have the following prerequisites in place:

-- A basic understanding of cloud concepts, Terraform, and Azure.
+- **Basic Understanding**: It's helpful to have a basic understanding of cloud computing concepts, Terraform, and Microsoft Azure.

-- Terraform installed on your system.
+- **Terraform Installation**: Make sure you have Terraform installed on your local machine.
+You can download it from the [Terraform website](https://www.terraform.io/downloads.html) and follow the installation instructions.

-- An active Azure account.
+- **Azure Account**: You'll need an active Microsoft Azure account.
+If you don't have one, you can sign up for a free Azure account on the [Azure website](https://azure.com/free).

+- **Azure Permissions**: Ensure that your Azure account has the necessary permissions to create and manage Azure resources.
+You might need to set up authentication and access control, such as Azure Service Principals, depending on your use case.

+With these prerequisites in place, you'll be ready to deploy and manage Azure resources using Terraform effortlessly.

 ## Snippets Description
 Each snippet in this repository is a self-contained Terraform configuration for a specific Azure resource: